OptoLAB/XC32-Compilers-with-mikroBootloader/README.md

 # XC32 Compilers with mikroBootloader
  Using MPLAB X IDE and XC32 Compilers with preloaded USB-HID bootloader from Mikroelektronika
 ## About project
 These are test project (simple LED blink examples) for [MINI-32 for PIC32MX](https://www.mikroe.com/mini-pic32mx) and [MINI-32 for PIC32MZ](https://www.mikroe.com/mini-32-for-pic32mz) built using MPLAB development tools to be used with mikroBootloader.
-In these examples default assembly startup startup code (crt0.S) is replaced with new (modified) startup code (startup.S) in order to avoid issues with program not executing or MCU resetting when using mikroBootloader.
+In these examples default assembly  startup code (crt0.S) is replaced with new (modified) startup code (startup.S) in order to avoid issues with program not executing or MCU resetting when using mikroBootloader.

 Demo project is built using following ecosystem:
  - [MINI-32 For PIC32MX](https://www.mikroe.com/mini-pic32mx) and [MINI-32 For PIC32MZ]( https://www.mikroe.com/mini-pic32mx) starter boards by Mikroelektronika with a preloaded USB-HID bootloader.